Arka161/Docker-Tutorial/README.md

 - `Docker Daemon`: The background service running on the host that manages building, running and distributing Docker containers.
 The daemon is the process that runs in the operating system which clients talk to.
 - `Docker Client`: The command line tool that allows the user to interact with the daemon.
 More generally, there can be other forms of clients too - such as Kitematic which provide a GUI to the users.
 - `Docker Hub`: A registry of Docker images.
 You can think of the registry as a directory of all available Docker images.
 If required, one can host their own Docker registries and can use them for pulling images.
+- `Docker Container Image`: When running a container, it uses an isolated filesystem.
+This custom filesystem is provided by a container image.
+Since the image contains the container's filesystem, it must contain everything needed to run an application - all dependencies, configuration, scripts, binaries, and so on.
+The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

+### Folder instructions:

+- `Tutorial 1`: Demonstrates a basic Docker program.
+- `Tutorial 2`: Demonstrates simple Redis counter example with `compose`.
+- `Tutorial 3`: Docker + NGINX Reverse Proxy + Vanilla MongoDB/NoSQL.
+- `Tutorial 4`: Same as Tutorial 1, but updated WSGI (Web Server Gateway Interface).

 ## References: